pyeventsourcing/esdbclient/docs/api/appending-events.md

 ### Optimistic concurrency control

-The `current_version` argument of can be used to inform KurrentDB of the state you expect a stream to be in when appending events.
+The `current_version` argument can be used to inform KurrentDB of the state you expect a stream to be in when appending events.

 There are several available options for the `current_version` argument: